aws-samples/aws-cdk-golden-ami-pipeline/README.md

 AMIs provide the information required to launch an Amazon EC2 instance, which is a virtual server in the AWS Cloud.
 A golden AMI is *an AMI that contains the latest security patches, software, configuration, and software agents that you need to install for logging, security maintenance, and performance monitoring.
 *

 The golden AMI pipeline enables creation, distribution, verification, launch-compliance of the AMI and create a continuous and repeatable process for the consumers to generate the golden AMI.
-Currently when a user wants to build, test and distribute a Golden AMI across multiple accounts/regions, user will have to create multiple resources including image recipies, build and test steps, infrastructure creation and distribution step and connect them together in image pipeline using Ec2 image builder service.
-User needs to define each stage and resources required for each stage of the imge builder pipeline which is a lengthy process
+Currently when a user wants to build, test and distribute a Golden AMI across multiple accounts/regions, user will have to create multiple resources including image recipes, build and test steps, infrastructure creation and distribution step and connect them together in image pipeline using Ec2 image builder service.
+User needs to define each stage and resources required for each stage of the image builder pipeline which is a lengthy process

 # Solution